 A new understanding of how the human brain processes time could someday allow scientists to manage a personal sense of time and therefore, control time perception.

 According to new research, the “clock” in the brain is decentralized and has different neural circuits with their own timing mechanisms for specific activities.

 This finding not only increases the probability of artificial manipulation of time perception, but it could also explain why our sense of time changes under different circumstances, for example, when we have fun and when we are under pressure.

 For the purposes of this study, two researchers from the University of Minnesota, Minneapolis, trained rhesus monkeys (capuchins) to perform tasks that required to move their eyes between two dots at regular intervals of one second.

-For example, when a person is under stress, the amount of chemicals (such as adrenaline) in his brain changes, and adrenaline, in turn, affects the rate of neuronal activity.
+For example, when a person is under stress, the amount of chemicals (such as adrenaline) in their brain changes, and adrenaline, in turn, affects the rate of neuronal activity.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.